Extended Wess-Zumino Dark Radiation Model with Interacting Scalar Field Dark Matter and Stepped Dark Radiation: Introduction

 Previous studies on the pure momentum interaction in the dark sector are primarily based on various coupled quintessence models, which describe the interaction between dark matter and dark energy \cite{PhysRevD.88.083505, PhysRevD.94.043518, PhysRevD.101.043531}.
 In the present work, we treat the stepped dark radiation as a perfect fluid and, building on the generalized fluid action incorporating scalar field coupling from Ref.~\cite{PhysRevD.101.043531}, propose a novel WZDR+ model to describe the interaction between SFDM and the stepped fluid.

 This paper is organized as follows.
-In Sec.~\ref{sec:model}, we introduce the novel coupling model and derive the background and perturbation evolution equations for the dark components in detail.
+In Section~\ref{sec:model}, we introduce the novel coupling model and derive the background and perturbation evolution equations for the dark components in detail.
 Section~\ref{sec:nr} presents numerical analyses illustrating the effects of coupling on both the matter power spectrum and the CMB power spectrum.
-In Sec.~\ref{sec:mc}, we describe the datasets used for the Markov Chain Monte Carlo (MCMC) analysis and present the resulting parameter constraints.
-Finally, in Sec.~\ref{sec:con}, we discuss and summarize our findings.
+In Section~\ref{sec:mc}, we describe the datasets used for the Markov Chain Monte Carlo (MCMC) analysis and present the resulting parameter constraints.
+Finally, in Section~\ref{sec:con}, we discuss and summarize our findings.